CEKlopfenstein/gotify-repeater/README.md

 ## Features
 - Graphical User Interface
    - Manage relay "transmitters"
+- Supports mulitple "Transmitters"
+   - Discord
-- Supports Discord Webhooks as a "transmitter" endpoint.
+   - Discord Advance (With Embeds)
+   - Pushbullet

 ## Motivation
 I have a few things that support Gotify for notifications but not something else I use.
 That and I'd like a centralized places to direct all the notifications within my homelab.
 Is this the best method?
 Who knows.
 But let's have fun doing it.

 ## Currently Planned Features
-- Advance Discord Webhook integration
 - More "Transmitter" Options
    - Secondary Gotify Instance
    - Telegram
-   - Pushbullet
    - Discord bot?
 (Extremely unlikely)
 - Forwarding Filters